Kingfield Road, Woking, Surrey, GU22 9EQ

 Reading

 I would like to reiterate how important it is that children read every day.
-I expect children to read for at least 20 minutes every day.
+We ask that children read for at least 20 minutes every day.
 Within our school day we take time to read each day, however pupils will benefit greatly from daily reading independently or with an adult at home.

 Please see below for our Recommended Reading Lists.